Want the perfect workout program?Take Quiz

 HOW TO DO THE COSSACK SQUAT

-The split squat is a great unilateral exercise that offers strength, hypertrophy, stability and improved coordination.
-They are great for injury resilience as well thanks to the improved joint and core stability.
+The split squat is a great unilateral exercise that offers strength, hypertrophy, stability, and improved coordination.
+In fact, in the split squat vs. lunge debate, the split squat is better for injury resilience compared to the lunge, thanks to the improved joint and core stability.

 As this is a unilateral exercise, it is great for fixing asymmetries and muscular imbalances.